stemey/baucis/README.md

 RESTful Headers
 ---------------

+ * `ETag` is supported natively by Express
+ * `Last-Modified` can be set by passing `lastModified: 'foo'` to `baucis.rest` in order to set the header field to the value of that path on all requests.
+ GET requests to the collection return the latest date out of all documents returned by the query.
  * `Accept: application/json` is set for all responses.
  * The `Allow` header is set automatically, correctly removing HTTP verbs when those verbs have been disabled with e.g. `put: false`.